EasySCP/EasySCP/README.md

 This is a Fork of the EasySCP a Virtual Hosting Control Panel
 ================================================================

+This version is for preview and testing only.
+It's not recommended to use for production.

 http://www.easyscp.net

 EasySCP software appliance provides complete hosting automation for Linux